Omjihn/Inception/README.md

 - Then click "Quickconnect" it will tell's you that the ssl is self-signed.
 It's normal since you'r in local.
 Click Ok.
 - Now it displaying you all the content from the wordpress volume.

-**Ngrock:**
+**Ngrok:**

-- Considering you've already created a Ngrock account, login to the website.
+- Considering you've already created a Ngrok account, login to the website.
 - Go to your dashboard, then on endpoints.
 - Click on the URL, then enter.
 And it will redirect to your website.
 - Since this URL is temporary you will not be able to connect to your wordpress.
 The server can't know on wich URL redirects you it will then redirects you to your own domain name.
-- Now you'r maybe wondering why using Ngrock then.
-The URL it's giving you is accesible wordwide, so yo can have the page on your phone for example.
+- Now you'r maybe wondering why using Ngrok then.
+The URL it's giving you is accesible wordwide, so you can have the page on your phone for example.
-- Please note that if you stop you'r project the URL will not work anymore.
-And every time you you start the projcet it will be a different URL.
+- Please note that if you stop your project the URL will not work anymore.
+And every time you'r starting the projcet it will be a different URL.